socketry/async/guides/tasks/readme.md

 barrier = Async::Barrier.new
 semaphore = Async::Semaphore.new(2, parent: barrier)

+begin
 	jobs.each do |job|
-	semaphore.async(parent: barrier) do
+		semaphore.async do
 			# ... process job ...
 		end
 	end

 	# Wait until all jobs are done:
 	barrier.wait
+ensure
+	# Stop any remaining jobs:
+	barrier.stop
+end
 ~~~

 ## Stopping a Task